Are you a new or returning student for FTCC’s Fall semester?

 A new placement process is in effect for Fall 2019 students.
 FTCC has implemented the Reinforced Instruction for Student Excellence (RISE) developmental model.

-Current, returning, and new students who have graduated within the last 10 years and do not have college credits, ACT or SAT scores, will be placed by unweighted high school GPA into one of three categories:
+Current, returning, and new students who do not have college credits, ACT or SAT scores, will be placed by unweighted high school GPA into one of three categories:

 - Students with a GPA 2.8+ may register for any class.